javanhut/isobox/README.md

 # Or initialize with a specific shell (bash, zsh, or sh)
 isobox init --shell zsh

+# Or initialize with pre-configured dependencies
+isobox init --install-dep dependencies.toml

 # Enter the isolated environment (uses sudo chroot)
 isobox enter